MatthewDG/spotify-playlist-migrate/README.md

 ## About

-A simple utility for migrating XML playlist exports from iTunes into Spotify.
+A lightweight utility for importing playlist XML files from iTunes into Spotify.
+Modest playlist migrations for modest music streamers.